- Must have served at least 90 days of active duty with at least one day during a period of war.

 - Must have anything other than a Dishonorable discharge.

-- A surviving spouse must have been married to the veteran at the time of his passing.
+- A surviving spouse must have been married to the veteran at the time of his passing, and not remarried unless to a wartime veteran.

 - Must require the assistance of another person to perform some of the daily activities of living.